MichaelWaruiru/fake-news-detector/README.md

-# 📰 Real-Time Fake News Detector
+# 📰 Real-Time Kenyan Fake News Detector

-A real-time web-based machine learning app that detects whether a news article is **Real** or **Fake** using Logistic Regression and Natural Language Processing (TF-IDF).
+A real-time web-based machine learning app that detects news about Kenyan government and politicians whether they're **Real** or **Fake** using Logistic Regression and Natural Language Processing (TF-IDF).
 Built with Flask, scikit-learn, and Bootstrap.

 ---